metamath/set.mm/README.md

 databases that specify mathematical axioms and formal proofs of theorems derived from those axioms.

-Please join us to improve it further!

 ## What is Metamath?

 Metamath is a computer language and associated computer program for archiving, verifying, and studying mathematical proofs.

 Unlike some other systems, Metamath does not build a particular set of axioms into the system.
-Instead, the Matamath language is simple and robust, with an almost total absence of hard-wired syntax.
+Instead, the Metamath language is simple and robust, with an almost total absence of hard-wired syntax.
-In Metamath you express the axioms *and* the theorems in a database.
+In Metamath you express the axioms, theorems, and their proofs in a database (set of text files).
 To prove a theorem, every proof step *must* be proven using an axiom or a previously proven theorem; as a result, nothing is hidden.
 We believe Metamath provides about the simplest possible framework that allows essentially all of mathematics to be expressed with absolute rigor.

+The resulting databases provide human-readable axioms and theorem statements.
+We compress proofs in this repository, so their proofs take relatively little space, but tools can easily decompress them to provide a human-readable sequence of every proof step.
+Metamath verification is incredibly fast; the largest database available can be re-verified within seconds by some verifier.

 For more information see
 the [Metamath Home Page](http://us.metamath.org/), the